KnpLabs/KnpUserBundle/Resources/doc/doctrine.md

 More about Doctrine implementations
 ===================================

-FOSUserBundle was first written for Doctrine-based storages.
+FOSUserBundle was first written for Doctrine-based storage layers.
 This chapter describes some things specific to these implementations.

 ### Using a different object manager than the default one

-FOSUserBundle will use the default doctrine object manager by default.
+Using the default configuration , FOSUserBundle will use the default doctrine object manager.
 If you are using multiple ones and want to handle your users with a non-default one, you can change the object manager used in the configuration by giving its name to FOSUserBundle.

 ```yaml
 # app/config/config.yml